pditommaso/circo/README.md

 License
 -------

-The *Rush* framework source code is released under the GNU GPL3 License.
+The *Circo* framework source code is released under the GNU GPL3 License.

 Contact
 -------